openmpf/openmpf-docker/CLI_RUNNER.md

 ```

 ### Idle Timeout ###
-The `COMPONENT_SERVER_IDLE_TIMEOUT` environment variable can be used to configure the idle timeout.
+The `COMPONENT_SERVER_IDLE_TIMEOUT` environment variable can be used to configure the idle timeout
+of the ComponentServer and ExecutorProcesses.
+In general, the ComponentServer maintains a worker pool
+of ExecutorProcesses to process jobs.
+See [Appendix: Technical Information](#appendix-technical-information)
+for details.

+The environment variable does not apply when the ComponentServer is directly started when using
+`docker run` with the `-d` or `--daemon` command line argument.
+It only applies if the ComponentServer
+is started automatically when using `docker exec` on a container not already running the ComponentServer.
+When the ComponentServer times out, the next use of `docker exec` will create a new one.

+The environment variable always applies to ExecutorProcesses.
+It's helpful for each of these processes
+to persist in the worker pool for a period of time to avoid reinitializing them, which may involve
+loading large models into memory.
+When a ExecutorProcess times out, it will be removed from the worker
+pool.
+The next use of `docker exec` will create a new one, if necessary.

-It should be set when the Docker container is started.
-It always applies to ExecutorProcesses
+The environment variable should be set when the Docker container is started.
+When not provided,
-and only applies to ComponentServer if it was automatically started by a client.
-When it is not
-provided, it defaults to 60.
+it defaults to 60 seconds.

 When applied to an ExecutorProcess:
 - Positive: Number of seconds to wait for a new job before exiting.